acthomas06/fb_sdk/README.md

 }, function(response){});
 ```

+- Now when you reload your page you will see a feed dialog appear over the top of your page.

+####I GOT AN ERROR!

+- You may receive an error saying "the given URL is not allowed by the Application configuration".
+There are several ways to fix this, most of which are complex.

+- Click on the Settings tab of your Application page @ developers.facbeook.com/apps/

+- You are required to include your Application Domain (URL), as well as choose a platform for it.

+- Choose `+Add Platform` and select `Website`.
+You will then be prompted to include your Site URL.
+This will be the same as the App Domain.

+- Unfortunately testing locally is a pain.
+If you input `localhost` into the Domain it will give an error.

 ##Facebook Login

 - After you have initialized the FaceBook SDK, you will need to implement some authentication code within your fbAsyncInit function but after your FB.init():